leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

 ## Task 1: Create Oracle Database

 1. Click the navigation menu Click **Oracle Database**, then click **Exadata on Oracle Public Cloud**.

     ![Exadata on Oracle Public Cloud Menu](./images/exadb-d-menu.png " ")

 2. Choose your **Compartment**

     ![Choose your Compartment Page](./images/choose-compartment.png " ")

-3. Navigate to the cloud VM cluster you want to create the new Database on:
+3. Navigate to the cloud VM cluster you want to create the new database on:

     Under **Oracle Exadata Database Service on Dedicated Infrastructure**, Click **Exadata VM Clusters**.
 In the list of VM clusters, find the VM cluster you want to access and click its highlighted name to view the details page for the cluster.